Homey, hearty, and delicious. Here’s how to get a taste of Acadie.

 Ployes

 A Madawaska favourite from the northwestern corner of the province, ployes are a hearty buckwheat pancake you’ll want to butter then cover in either cretons (pork spread), maple syrup, brown sugar, or molasses before folding it up to eat.
+Try the ployes sampler plate at L'Écluse - halte gourmande, a cozy restaurant by the river in Edmundston.
 If you want to try making your own, stock up on the special ploye flour mix sold in the region’s grocery stores.

 You can also head out and get at taste of Acadie here:

-If you would like to cook an Acadian recipe at home, find some of them in one of those New Brunswick recipe books showcasing recipes and chefs from all over the province.
+If you would like to cook an Acadian recipe at home, check out Brian Cormier's Acadian Recipes and More, Anne Godin and Amélie Poirier's Saveurs d'Acadie (in French) or other New Brunswick recipe books showcasing recipes and chefs from all over the province.

 If you’re looking for a drink to go with those Acadian dishes, find some tasty craft beverages from creative microbrewers on the Acadian Coast.

 Want a side of cultural immersion with your meals?
-Head to Village Historique Acadien to get a glimpse into how food was traditionally made in the village houses, and try traditional Acadian fare at one of the restaurants.
+Head to Village Historique Acadien to get a glimpse into how food was traditionally made in the village houses, try traditional Acadian fare at one of the restaurants or take one of the few 2-hour Goûter l'histoire experiential tours.
 Or book a ticket to a play, meal and entertainment by the colourful characters of Pays de la Sagouine, tour the site and try their pets de sœur recipe.

 In Memramcook, visit the Acadian exhibit at Monument-Lefebvre National Historic Site and grab a coffee and a treat at their Cultural Café.
 Five minutes from there, get a taste of the past at the Wood Chef Bakery: Boulangerie Pain du Collège with wood-fired breads still prepared according to a hundred-year-old recipe used at the old Collège Saint-Joseph.